Configuring version and promotable properties for products

 App version and promotable properties for Products

 By default, when you promote a product across environments, all its applications and their properties are promoted.
-You may not need to promote everything, as not all properties change with every update, and different environments have different requirements.
+Not all properties change with every update, and different environments have different requirements.
 For example, while development environments may allow frequent updates, staging and production environments often require stricter controls.

-By configuring the properties to promote, you ensure that only relevant updates move forward.
+By configuring which properties to promote, you ensure that only relevant updates move forward.
 This improves deployment accuracy, streamlines workflows, and enforces compliance with environment-specific constraints.
+Manual reviews and oversight are reduced for managing complex applications.

 Key benefits of automated selection